Summer is for many of us the favoured season.

 Labels on Sunscreen must now indicate the level of UVA protection in a standard format, one that is clearly displayed on the label.

 This wasn’t always the case, up until recently the Sun Protection Factor (SPF) of a product only referred to UVB rays, the radiation that is responsible for sunburn.

 It did not include the very hazardous UVA rays, which can lead to skin cancer and premature ageing.

 So you need to become your own label detective when making your purchase, to ensure it filters out all radiation.

-Make sure manufacturer’s ingredients offer FULL protection from UVB and UVA radiation.
+Make sure the manufacturer’s ingredients offer FULL protection from UVB and UVA radiation.

 In saying that, don’t just rely on sunscreen, to offer you complete protection from the sun’s deadly rays; to date, none of the claims of complete protection from those who produce sunscreen has ever been linked to any scientific evidence.

 Yes, that’s right!
-No research has ever been successfully carried; out that proves sunscreen actually prevents the skin cancer, melanoma.
+No research has ever been successfully carried; out that proves sunscreen actually prevents skin cancer, melanoma.